 TOWARDS A COHESIVE UNDERSTANDING OF ECOLOGICAL COMPLEXITY

-We interpret the results of our research weaving exercise as evidence that studies targeting complexity in ecology should more frequently follow principles from CSS.
-This will be key because such studies have the potential not only to reveal how ecological systems are responding to global change, but also to advance theory in both disciplines.
+We interpret the results of our research weaving exercise as evidence that studies targeting complexity in ecology would benefit from following principles developed in CSS.
+This could be a key direction for ecological reseach, because such studies have the potential not only to reveal how ecological systems are responding to global change, but also to advance theory in both disciplines.
 On the one hand, developments in CSS can provide ecology with innovative theories and tools.
-For instance, studies on the mathematics of fractals and of self-similarity permeate many fundamental theories in ecology (103, 104)(103, 104); mechanistic simulations such as cellular automata and agent-based models, developed by computer scientists in the 1950s, are increasingly used to explore emergent biological phenomena (68, 105, 106)(68, 105, 106); and genetic algorithms (83)(83) are now routinely used for ecological applications (107).
-On the other hand, ecology has held a special place in the development of theory for CSS.
-Research on populations and ecosystems has provided many insights, e.g., on non-linear dynamics (108, 109)(108, 109), chaos (59, 71, 80)(59, 71, 80), tipping points (12, 15, 110)(12, 15, 110), scaling (11, 67, 111)(11, 67, 111), resilience (112, 113)(112, 113), and natural computation (57)(57).
+For instance, studies on the mathematics of fractals and of self-similarity permeate many fundamental theories in ecology (103, 104); mechanistic simulations such as cellular automata and agent-based models, developed by computer scientists in the 1950s, are increasingly used to explore emergent biological phenomena (68, 105, 106); and genetic algorithms (83) are now routinely used for ecological applications (107)(107).
+Relatedly, ecology has held a special place in the development of theory for CSS.
+Research on populations and ecosystems has provided many insights, e.g., on non-linear dynamics (108, 109), chaos (59, 71, 80), tipping points (12, 15, 110), scaling (11, 67, 111), resilience (112, 113), and natural computation (57).
 Better integration of principles from CSS in ecology will reinforce this virtuous cycle.

-An example of successful integration between CSS and ecology comes from the application of principles from the three clusters outlined by our analysis – theory, scaling, and macroecology (Fig. 5) – in searching for efficient theories [sensu (101)(101).
-These are typically “theories of averages” that identify regularities appearing in ecological systems at certain levels of organization (11, 21)(11, 21).
+An example of successful integration between CSS and ecology comes from the application of principles from the three clusters outlined by our analysis – theory, scaling, and macroecology (Fig. 5) – in the search for efficient theories, sensu (101)].
+These are typically “theories of averages” that identify regularities appearing in ecological systems at certain levels of organization (11, 21).
 Efficient theories generate first principle predictions across scales of ecological organization, usually based on mathematical models, and ecologists have successfully dealt with the complexity of ecological systems by developing a number of these theories.
-Ecological theories developed in the last decades allow testing explicit predictions on a variety of phenomena including biodiversity (103, 114, 115)(103, 114, 115), abundances and spatial distributions of species (115)(115), distribution networks in animals and plants (104)(104), or responses to temperature across levels of biological organization (116)(116).
-The principles on which these theories are based include information theory (117, 118)(117, 118), optimization of energy dissipation (104)(104), metabolic rates (119)(119), or chemical laws (116)(116).
-While it has been argued that identifying such efficient theories should be the primary goal of ecologists (60)(60), progress is slow because of the urgency to solve pressing environmental issues with other tools currently at hand (61).
+Ecological theories developed in the last decades allow testing explicit predictions on a variety of phenomena including biodiversity (103, 114, 115), abundances and spatial distributions of species (115), distribution networks in animals and plants (104), or responses to temperature across levels of biological organization (116).
+The principles on which these theories are based include information theory (117, 118), optimization of energy dissipation (104), metabolic rates (119), or chemical laws (116).
+While it has been argued that identifying such efficient theories should be the primary goal of ecologists (60), progress is slow, in part because of the urgency to solve pressing environmental issues with other tools currently (61)available (61).

 This tension between a search for general, theoretical advancements, and resolving more specific case studies, is useful to advancing ecology.
 There is no doubt that traditional scientific views will continue to provide important insights on ecological systems; yet, approaches from CSS have already yielded fresh perspectives on historical dilemmas that could not be solved with traditional approaches.
-These include insights on the stability-diversity relationship [e.g., negative feedbacks in species interactions can promote stability in dynamic systems (120)(120)], on critical thresholds in habitat loss and fragmentation [e.g., genetic drift depends on thresholds of habitat area left in a landscape (121)(121)], on the evolution of maladaptive characters [e.g., when considering spatial dynamics, maladaptive traits can be retained in a population despite their disadvantages (122)(122)], on the regulation of emergent behaviors [e.g., simple rules can explain how fireflies coordinate their light pulses (123)(123)], among many more topics (57, 69)(57, 69).
+These include insights on the stability-diversity relationship [e.g., negative feedbacks in species interactions can promote stability in dynamic systems (120)], on critical thresholds in habitat loss and fragmentation [e.g., genetic drift depends on thresholds of habitat area left in a landscape (121)], on the evolution of maladaptive characters [e.g., when considering spatial dynamics, maladaptive traits can be retained in a population despite their disadvantages (122)], on the regulation of emergent behaviors [e.g., simple rules can explain how fireflies coordinate their light pulses (123)], among many more topics (57, 69).